-Loyola University Maryland - Evergreen Campus(1) Law Violation Referrals

-Offenses (Reported by Hierarchy) Years On Campus Non- Campus (2) Public Property (3) Total Residential Facilities (4)

-Liquor Law Violations 2017 503 0 0 503 494

-(referred for disciplinary action) 2016 365 0 37 365 328
+Loyola University Maryland - Evergreen Campus(1) Law Violation Referrals Offenses (Reported by Years On Public Total Residential Non-Hierarchy) Campus Campus Property (3) Facilities (4) (2) Liquor Law Violations (referred for disciplinary action) Drug Law Violations (referred for disciplinary action) Weapons Law Violations (referred for disciplinary action)

-2015 476 0 0 476 469

-Drug Law Violations 2017 0 0 0 0 0

-(referred for disciplinary action) 2016 0 0 0 0 0

-2015 42 0 0 42 42

-Weapons Law Violations 2017 0 0 0 0 0

-(referred for disciplinary action) 2016 0 0 0 0 0

-2015 0 0 0 0 0

 Loyola University Maryland - Evergreen Campus(1) Crime Statistics - Not in Hierarchy

 Offenses Years On Campus Non- Campus (2) Public Property (3) Total Residential Facilities (4)

+Arson 2018 0 0 0 0 0

-Arson 2017 0 0 0 0 0
+2017 0 0 0 0 0

 2016 0 0 0 0 0

-2015 0 0 0 0 0
+Domestic Violence 2018 0 0 0 0 0

-Domestic Violence 2017 0 0 0 0 0
+2017 0 0 0 0 0

 2016 0 0 0 0 0

-2015 0 0 0 0 0
+Dating Violence 2018 5 0 0 5 5

-Dating Violence 2017 1 0 0 1 1
+2017 1 0 0 1 1

 2016 3 0 0 3 3

-2015 3 0 0 3 3
+Stalking 2018 4 0 0 4 4

-Stalking 2017 7 0 0 7 5
+2017 7 0 0 7 5

 2016 2 0 0 2 2

-2015 4 0 0 4 4

 Hate Crime: a crime that manifests evidence that the victim was intentionally selected because of the perpetrator's bias against the victim.
 The categories of bias include the victim's actual or perceived race, religion, disability, ethnicity, gender, gender identity, national origin, or sexual orientation.
-Hate crimes are reported for the crimes of criminal homicide, sex assault, robbery, aggravated assault, burglary, motor vehicle theft, arson, and any other crime involving bodily injury, as well as, larceny-theft, simple assault, intimidation, and destruction/damage/yandalism.
+Hate crimes are reported for the crimes of criminal homicide, sex assault, robbery, aggravated assault, burglary, motor vehicle theft, arson, and any other crime involving bodily injury, as well as, larceny-theft, simple assault, intimidation, and destruction/damage/vandalism.

-- 2017 One crime was reported as intimidation involving disability bias occurred in a residence hall on campus. - 2016 Four crimes were reported and all occurred on campus, not in a residence hall.
+2017 - One crime was reported as intimidation involving disability bias occurred in a residence hall on campus.

+2016 - Four crimes were reported and all occurred on campus, not in a residence hall.
 One crime was reported as a simple assault where homophobic comments were made.
 One crime was reported as vandalism where offensive religious / national origin comments were written on a vehicle.
 One crime which was reported as telephone misuse when the caller threatened and intimidated a fellow worker by using homophobic language.
-One crime was reported as vandalism because of perceived gender bias. - 2015 Two crimes reported both involving intimidation committed on campus and in the residence halls involving racial bias.
-One crime reported as simple assault committed on campus and in a residence hall involving race bias.
+One crime was reported as vandalism because of perceived gender bias.

 Unfounded Crimes: A crime is considered unfounded only if a sworn or commissioned law enforcement person makes a formal determination that the report is false or baseless.
 There were two unfounded crimes in 2016.
-There were no unfounded crimes in 2015 or 2017.
+There were no unfounded crimes in 2017.
+There was one unfounded crime in 2018.